MITG13/geocoding-project/rest/README.md

 ## Providers
-To add new Providers, put your provider-plugin in the providers folder and restart rest-server
+To add new providers, put your provider-plugin in the providers folder and restart rest-server